-In the performed simulations we have varied the minimum separation distances between cluster heads, in order to see the effects on the energy consumption in the network.
-We have also investigated whether the number of clusters used, together with the minimum separation distance, has any effect on the energy consumption.2
+In the performed simulations we have varied the minimum separation distances between cluster heads, in order to see the effects on energy consumption in the network.
+We have also investigated whether the number of clusters used, together with the minimum separation distance, has any effect on the energy consumption.
+The minimum separation distance varied between 50 and 140 meters, and the number of clusters varied between 2 and 15 clusters.